-If you are just starting out as a guitar player and are wondering which guitar you should get, or you are an experienced player looking for a guitar upgrade, then the Alhambra 5P guitar is for you.
+If you are just starting out as a guitar player and are wondering which guitar you should get, or you are an experienced player looking for a guitar upgrade, then read this Alhambra 5P Classical Guitar Review guide.

 It’s a very popular student guitar and is quite in demand with them.
 Don’t be surprised if you see someone playing it on your college campus.